 First things first – let’s first try to make a quick characterization of the river.
 Can I find any river guide of trip report?
 Is it braided or meandering?
 Are there any single channel bedrock stretches?
 Are there possibilities to skip stretches or even the entire paddling section by hiking roads or trails in case conditions do turn out to be bad on the terrain?

 As outlined above – the discharge of a river will mainly be function of (i) annual and seasonal precipitation in the catchment area; (ii) meltwater supply; (iii) vegetation and soil characteristics.
-You should first classify your rivers somewhere between the three annual discharge curve end members I talked about in the first part of the article.
+You should first classify your rivers somewhere between the three annual discharge curve end members outlined in the first part of the article.
 A river in an arid mountainous region without glaciers will probably be impossible to paddle late in summer, whereas a stream in the same area with a far smaller catchment but including glaciers might still offer fine conditions.

-Another thing you might try is to find pictures, trip reports or a river guide for comparable, nearby rivers with similar catchment characteristics (and during the same time of the year) – I will give you a good idea of what you might expect in terms of water levels, even if the gradient is different.
+Another thing you might consider is trying to find pictures, trip reports or a river guide for comparable, nearby rivers with similar catchment characteristics (and during the same time of the year) – I will give you a good idea of what you might expect in terms of water levels, even if the gradient is different.

 2.2.
 Step 2: Estimating river gradient – making an altitude profile

 The next step in your planning will be to make an estimate of the river gradient.
 For backcountry rivers, there are two ways to do so: by topographic maps and by satellite pictures.
-I will use Sweden’s Rahpadno River in Sarek National Park as an example: it is a remote wilderness river with an alternation of braided, anastomosing and single channel sections (with an odd single channel bedrock section); topographic maps are descent but not very detailed (1/100000 scale) and high resolution satellite pictures are available.
+I will use Sweden’s Rahpadno River in Sarek National Park as an example: it is a remote wilderness river with an alternation of braided, anastomosing and single channel sections (with an odd single channel bedrock section); topographic maps are of reasonable quality but not very detailed (1/100000 scale) and high resolution satellite pictures are available.
 The annual discharge curve is meltwater-controlled.

 2.2.1 Method 1: Topographic maps